planet-lia/planet-lia/game-utils/match-viewer/docs/replay_file_examples.md

 Here we display two [TextureEntities](writing_replay_files.md#textureentity) where block entity starts on layer `1`, warrior entity on layer `2` and after `2 s` block entity is moved to layer `3` and is thus after that time rendered on top of warrior entity.

+*NOTE: Animation below might be laggy because it is stored as .gif.*

 <img src="images/replay-file-examples/ordering-entities.gif" />

 ```json5